image-infomatics/neutorch/README.md

 # Functions
 - [x] Synapse detection
 - [ ] Neuron boundary detection
+- [x] Semantic segmentation
 - [x] Image denoising by image inpainting

 # Features
 - [x] Training using whole terabyte or even petabyte of image volume.
 - [x] Training using multiple version of image datasets as data augmentation.
 - [x] Data augmentation without zero-filling.
+The loaded patches before transformation/augmentation could be larger than the final training patch size.
+This size expansion is determined according to the transformation used.
+This careful adjustment of patch size ensures that there is no zero padding in the transformation and the distribution is closer to original dataset.

 # Install
     python setup.py install